Increase your chess rating: 3 things that will increase your rating

 What should you do?

 Calculating ability is a very important skill to possess for a chess player of any level.
 But, it’s not the only weapon grandmasters have.
 Aaron Nimzovich was a positional game expert.
-He analyzed many of the typical middle game positions in the great detail.
+He analyzed many of the typical middle-game positions in great detail.

 For example, he analyzed positions where one side had a king’s/queen’s side attack, while the other side had a play in the center of the board.
-Nimzovich analyzed many asymmetrical positions, became an expert in such and have won many games on that territory.
+Nimzovich analyzed many asymmetrical positions, became an expert in such, and has won many games on that territory.

-Capablanca also worked in a similar fashion as Nimzovich did but, with a main focus shifted towards Queen endings and Rook endings.
-He had became an endgame expert and scored many points at the final phase of the game.
+Capablanca also worked in a similar fashion as Nimzovich did but, with a main focus shifted toward Queen endings and Rook endings.
+He had become an endgame expert and scored many points in the final phase of the game.

 1. Pawn majority on one side of the board